unvt/charites/docs/source/usage/global_options.rst

 .. code-block:: bash

-    provider: mapbox
+    provider: geolonia
-    mapboxAccessToken: xxxx

-With the example above, you get the same result as `charites serve --provider mapbox --mapbox-access-token xxxx`.
+With the example above, you get the same result as `charites serve --provider geolonia`.